CollaboraOnline/online/README.CONTRIBUTING.md

 (e) I am granting this work to this project under the terms of both
-    the Mozilla Public License v2 and the GNU Lesser General Public License version 3 as published by the Free Software Foundation:
+    the Mozilla Public License v2 and the GNU Lesser General Public License version 3 as published by the Free Software Foundation

+(f) I agree that my contributions are adequately acknowledged by
+    the "Copyright the Collabora Online contributors." header, and the public records of contribution.

 When submitting a patch, to make this certification add a line that
 states: